Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Rotation eigenvalues and invariants

 \section{Rotation eigenvalues and invariants}

-In this section we apply the constraints on the rotation eigenvalues described in Sec.~\ref{sec:invariants} to deduce the sets of rotation invariants for the rotation symmetries $C_2$, $C_6$ and $C_3$.
-The derivation of invariants for $C_4$-symmetry are found in Sec.~\ref{sec:invariants}.
+In this appendix we apply the constraints on the rotation eigenvalues described in Sec.~\ref{sec:invariants} to deduce the sets of rotation invariants for the rotation symmetries $C_2$, $C_6$ and $C_3$.
+The derivation of the invariants for $C_4$-symmetry is found in Sec.~\ref{sec:invariants}.